EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 Carbon market
 -------------

-Holds options related to modelling the carbon market.
-If omitted, it defaults to not including the carbon marker in the simulation.
+This section containts the settings related to the modelling of the carbon market.
+If omitted, it defaults to not including the carbon market in the simulation.

 Example